Frequently Asked Questions about Advance Directives

 The term refers to a condition caused by a brain injury.
 Victims are unable to respond to their surroundings and are not aware of anything, even though their eyes may open periodically.
 It is similar to a coma in that the person is unresponsive but is a permanent condition.
 A head injury, stroke or other event may result in this condition and a person may be kept alive indefinitely in this condition by artificial means.

 No. A severe illness or serious accident can happen to a person at any age.
 If you have strong feelings about what choices you would want in such a situation, regardless of your age, you are encouraged to consider an advance directive.

 Yes, you may do so at any time.
 If you do make changes to any advance directive, be sure to destroy all of the outdated copies and provide copies of the updated version to the appropriate people.

 Usually it is not possible to determine the chances of survival in an emergency situation or to determine the outlook for recovery.
-After the initial emergency has passed and the prognosis for recovery is known, your advance directive will come into play if you are not able to express your wishes.
+After the initial emergency has passed and the prognosis for recovery is known, your Advance Directive will take effect if you are not able to express your wishes.

-A health care surrogate is a person you choose to make health care decisions for you if you are not able to do so for yourself.
-Your surrogate should be someone who knows your wishes and who will make decisions based on what he/she believes you would want, not based on his or her own preferences.
+A Health Care Surrogate is a person you choose to make health care decisions for you if you are not able to do so for yourself.
+Your surrogate should be someone who knows your wishes and who will make decisions based on what he or she believes you would want, not based on his or her own preferences.
 You are encouraged to appoint a health care surrogate even if you have made other written expressions of your wishes, since it is difficult to address every situation in a directive.

 Yes, your right to make choices includes the ability to choose not to be given food and water artificially, even if withholding this treatment shortens your life.